-The selected strips are highlighted in red.
+The selected strips are highlighted with red color.

-Note!
-If the Layout step is the first step in the protocol, the selected wells are shown in blue on the Layout row in the Main menu.
-The Layout row is then locked.
+Note If the Layout step is the first step in the protocol, the selected wells are shown in blue on the Layout row in the Main menu.
+The Layout row is then locked. ▲